Reading Time: < 1 minute

 - Stay together.
 If you are in a group stay together, never separate.

 - Stay warm and dry.
-It can take a considerable time for rescuers to reach you so keep warm and dry.
+It can take a considerable time for rescuers to reach you.

 - Ration your food and water.
 Source local water if possible and it is safe to do so.
 Minimise movement to conserve energy.